Relatively hyperbolic groups with strongly shortcut parabolics are strongly shortcut: Introduction

 Strongly shortcut graphs and groups were introduced by the first named author \cite{Hoda:2018b} who later generalized the strong shortcut property to rough geodesic metric spaces \cite{Hoda:shortcut_space}.
 The strong shortcut property is a very general form of nonpositive curvature {condition} satisfied by many spaces of interest in geometric group theory, metric graph theory and geometric topology.
 These include Gromov-hyperbolic spaces \cite{Hoda:2018b}, asymptotically $\CAT(0)$ spaces \cite{Hoda:shortcut_space}, hierarchically hyperbolic spaces, coarse Helly metric spaces of uniformly bounded geometry \cite{hhs_strongly_shortcut}, $1$-skeletons of finite dimensional $\CAT(0)$ cube complexes (i.e. median graphs), $1$-skeletons of quadric complexes (i.e. hereditary modular graphs), $1$-skeletons of systolic complexes (i.e. bridged graphs), standard Cayley graphs of Coxeter groups \cite{Hoda:2018b} and all of the Thurston geometries except Sol \cite{Hoda:heisenberg, Kar:2011}.
 Despite this surprisingly unifying nature, there are nonetheless important consequences for groups that act metrically properly and coboundedly on strongly shortcut geodesic metric spaces: finite presentability, polynomial isoperimetric function and thus decidable word problem \cite{Hoda:2018b, Hoda:shortcut_space}.

 The strong shortcut property is essentially about limitations on the scale and precision at which subspaces can approximate circles.
-Specifically, a graph $\Gamma$ is \emph{strongly shortcut} if, for some $K > 1$ there is a bound on the lengths of the $K$-bilipschitz combinatorial cycles in $\Gamma$.
-A group $G$ is \emph{strongly shortcut} if $G$ acts properly and cocompactly on a strongly shortcut graph.
+Specifically: \begin{defn}[Strongly shortcut] A graph $\Gamma$ is \emph{strongly shortcut} if, for some $K > 1$ there is a bound on the lengths of the $K$-bilipschitz combinatorial cycles in $\Gamma$.
+A group $G$ is \emph{strongly shortcut} if $G$ acts properly and cocompactly on a strongly shortcut graph.\end{defn}

 This turns out to be equivalent to the existence of a metrically proper and cobounded $G$-action on a strongly shortcut geodesic metric space, which we define in \cref{sec:cayley_with_ss_parabolics}.
 Thus the following classes of groups are all strongly shortcut: hyperbolic groups \cite{Gromov:1987}, asymptotically $\CAT(0)$ groups \cite{Kar:2011} (e.g. $\CAT(0)$ groups \cite{Bridson:1999}), hierarchically hyperbolic groups \cite{hhs1,hhs2} (e.g. mapping class groups of surfaces \cite{gcs1,gcs2}), coarse Helly groups \cite{chalopin2020helly} (e.g. Artin groups of FC-type, weak Garside groups \cite{huang2019helly}), the discrete Heisenberg group \cite{Hoda:heisenberg}, systolic groups (e.g. finitely presented $C(6)$ small cancellation groups \cite{Wise:2003}) and quadric groups (e.g. $C(4)$-$T(4)$ small cancellation groups) \cite{Hoda:2017}.